AI Tools Will Not do it All for You

 A true shortcut gets us to the same destination as the longer route.
 We experience this all the time when driving or walking somewhere, we could take the direct route, or the scenic route.

 Sometimes we choose the scenic route because we are not in a hurry, and want to enjoy the journey and the sites we see.
-Sometimes we go the direct shortcut because we need to get there quickly.
+Sometimes we use the more direct shortcut because we need to get there quickly.

 The learning journey requires effort and time

 The learning journey requires time and effort.
 Sometimes struggle and frustration.
-If it was easy, everyone would do it.
+If it was easy, everyone would do it and effortlessly.

 Learning requires practice and effort.
 This means practicing and exercising the skills you need to